metapolator/metapolator/specimen,-and-glyph-interaction.md

 ## an interim parameter overview
 _—work in progress_

+**script** parameters (can be set at script, master and project level)

+* [vertical metrics](https://github.com/metapolator/metapolator/wiki/specimen,-and-glyph-interaction#optical-horizontal-lines), always depend on script; for instance for Latin:
+  * cap-height
+  * x-height
+  * ascender
+  * descender

 **glyph** parameters (can be set at glyph, script, master and project level)

 * height _(scales all vertical metrics)_